IdoBenEzri/Binance-trading-bot/README.md

   Method returns the max quantity the user can buy of a coin.

-  (taking caution step of leaving 4 dollars in the USDT balance to evoid over-quantity misscalculations.)
+  (taking caution step of leaving 4 dollars in the USDT balance to avoid over-quantity misscalculations.)

 - sell_coin(self,symbol):

   Arguments - string "symbol" set to a coin name written in this format "BTCUSDT" or to "USDT"

-  Method try to sell all user balance in a given coin, return True if succeded, False otherwise.
+  Method try to sell all user balance in a given coin, return True if succeeded, False otherwise.

 - buy_coin(self,symbol,price):

   Arguments - string "symbol" set to a coin name written in this format "BTCUSDT" , float "price" float "price" set to a coin certain price(trading with USDT).

-  Method try to buy the maximum quantity possible considering user current USDT balance, return True if succeded, False otherwise.
+  Method try to buy the maximum quantity possible considering user current USDT balance, return True if succeeded, False otherwise.

 ## Other helper methods - Statistic.py
 __Methods:__